 Thirteen poets will receive a combined, historic $1 million

 New York, NY (April 24, 2019)— The Academy of American Poets is pleased to announce the first-ever recipients of the Academy of American Poets Laureate Fellowships.
-These thirteen poets who serve as poets laureate of states, cities, and counties across the U.S. will receive a combined $1,050,000 in recognition of their literary merit and to support civic programs, which will take place over the next twelve months.
+These thirteen poets who have been named as poets laureate of states, cities, and counties positively impact their communities.
+They will receive a combined $1,050,000 in recognition of their literary merit and to support civic programs, which will take place over the next twelve months.

 These new fellowships are made possible by The Andrew W. Mellon Foundation and, in total, are believed to be the largest awards provided to poets in the U.S. at any one time by a charitable organization.
 They are also in keeping with this spring’s national poetry programming theme of Poetry & Democracy offered by the Poetry Coalition, an alliance of more than 20 organizations working together to promote the value poets bring to our culture and the important contribution poetry makes in the lives of people of all ages and backgrounds.

 “Poets have an important role in our culture and in communities all across the country.
 By supporting poets laureate at the state and local level, we hope to ensure that more people become acquainted with poets and poetry where they live and have an opportunity to benefit from innovative and groundbreaking programming close to home,” said Michael Jacobs, Chairman of the Academy of American Poets.

 “Poets make immeasurable contributions.
 Their poems spark conversation and can help us learn about one another’s lives and unique experiences, which promotes greater understanding.
 We’re honored to help underwrite these talented poets who are leaders in their communities and who have been working on public projects for years with little or no support,” said Jennifer Benka, Executive Director of the Academy of American Poets.